 Did you know that Mexico is home to one of the deepest canyons in the world?
-When it comes to deep canyons, most of us only know of the Grand Canyon.
-But, Barranca del Cobre offers even more amazing features.
+Most of us only know of the Grand Canyon when it comes to deep canyons.
+But Barranca del Cobre offers even more amazing features.
 Read on to see what I mean.

 Spanning a mind-blowing 37,000 miles, the stunning, winding Barranca del Cobre’s signature green canyon walls enclose challenging hikes and dramatic vistas, two distinctly separate ecosystems, and the ancestors of ancient civilizations.

-The region can be explored on foot, horseback or burro, and by train — an amazing journey that climbs to plateaus 8,000 feet high and drops into the deepest reaches of the canyon.
+The region can be explored on foot, horseback, or donkey, and by train — an amazing journey that climbs to plateaus 8,000 feet high and drops into the deepest reaches of the canyon.

 - What’s Special About Barrancas del Cobre?